 The area climate is typically dry and warm with abundant water provided through Federal Water Rights from the Columbia Basin Project.
 Federal water is provided from late March to the end of October.
 This is water that is reliable, clean and economically acceptable for farm operations.

-Circles irrigating the property include two seven tower, one five tower and one three tower Zimmatic’s that range in age from 1997 to 2002.
+Circles irrigating the property include Zimmatic towers that range in age from 1997 to 2002.

-Rd 4 NW Farm is contiguous with the Quincy Lakes Wildlife Area, a 15,266 acre protected habitat that high- lights the many layers of exposed basalt in towering cliffs, isolated mesas, stair stepped benches, box canyons and several potholes filled with water that seeps from the adjacent highly productive farmland of the Quincy Basin.
+Rd 4 NW Farm is contiguous with the Quincy Lakes Wildlife Area, a 15,266 acre protected habitat that highlights the many layers of exposed basalt in towering cliffs, isolated mesas, stair stepped benches, box canyons and several potholes filled with water that seeps from the adjacent highly productive farmland of the Quincy Basin.

 This farmland has been priced as orchard development ground which is highlighted by various topographical features conducive to orchard use.

-The arid climate, volcanic soils and plentiful water supply are critical to successful and consistent planting of both orchards and vineyards.
+The arid climate, silty fine sand soil and plentiful water supply are critical to successful and consistent planting of both orchards and vineyards.

-Rd 4 NW Farm is offered at $5,450,000 ($13,013.37 per acre).
+Rd 4 NW Farm is offered at $3,368,000.